Sunday, February 28, 2016

 Other returning artists include darkwave virtuosos Black Tape for a Blue Girl and Falling You.
 As per usual, these are the only two tunes with any words, so the latter is our volume namer.
 We also have another track from Ronny Moorings, this time as Clan of Xymox, for some proper gothic tunage, and Amber Asylum returns with another dark ambient track.

 Speaking of that style, we kick off this volume with Dark Sanctuary, a French neoclassical group that specializes in dark ambient.
 Although most of their tunes are a bit too operatic for my tastes, I absolutely loved “Night Rain” the first time I heard it.
 What vocals there are here are wordless and backgrounded, a somewhat haunting soundtrack against a stormy setting.
-The rain motif continues, belnding almost imperceptibly into “Intangible” by Chad Kettering.
+The rain motif continues, blending almost imperceptibly into “Intangible” by Chad Kettering.
 Kettering is ostensibly new age, but this track has more going on: the wind chimes against the backdrop of the rainfall, plus his own brand of wordless vocals (this time more reminiscent of Middle Eastern-style ululation), give this tune a majestic but mildly foreboding feel that helps it fit right in on this mix.
 Then we have a surprisingly downbeat performance from instrumentalists Smokey Bandits, also set against a rainy night.

 From there we go to another returning star from volume I: 4AD collective This Mortal Coil.
 I spoke briefly before about my love of It’ll End in Tears, but it deserves a deeper dissection.
 This album is insanely good to listen to when you need to chill out, and for many years (right up until I discovered “Shadowfall II,” I’d say) it was my go-to disc for meditation, relaxation, or contemplation—not when I wanted to fall asleep,3 but when I need to just let my mind drift.
 The only thing that ever compared to it was my brief fascination with Enigma and their first album, but that doesn’t have the staying power of It’ll End in Tears.
 Given all that, it was inevitable that we’d see a track from that album here on this mix.
 “Fyt” doesn’t really have a rain theme going on, but it is reminiscent of the sounds of thunder, so it’s the perfect bridge between the rain group above and the underwater group below.